Degrees and Certifications:

 The 2020-2021 school year will be my 26th year teaching.
 I teach 4th grade Science and Social Studies and love it!!!

 This summer I'm working on the new Arizona Science Standards for a few weeks, celebrating our anniversary and hoping to get a lot of relaxing time with my family.
 Last summer I worked with the Center for Bio-mediated & Bio-inspired Geotechnics (aka CBBG) as a RET Mentor (Research Experience for Teachers), at ASU on the Tempe Campus.
 I worked with them as a RET a few summers ago, also.
 The two summers prior, I was a RET for the Quantum Energy and Sustainable Solar Technolgies (QESST) Research Center at ASU.
 We developed a way to test panels with a load.
 The article is here (scroll down and see the other teachers credited for this researach.)
-I'm looking forward to bringing what I learned and developed back to my students!
+I'm looking forward to bringing what I've learned and developed back to my students!

-Last October I was the teacher representative for ASU at a National Science Foundation (NSF) RET conference in North Carolina.
+Last year in October I was the teacher representative for ASU at a National Science Foundation (NSF) RET conference in North Carolina.
 Here's an article from ASU's Full Circle about the RET program: Full Circle Article Recently I am currently a part of an 18-month fellowship with Rice University's office of STEM engagement.
 We'll be developing metrics for teaching engineering in the elementary classroom.

 In my free time I enjoy spending time with my family, fishing, hiking and playing music.
 I currently play with a cover band called The Apologies Unplugged.
 Here's a video of me singing Ice Cream Man from last year's HLS K-4 Talent Show.